frenkelor/ADWard-SDK-IOS/README.md

 ```[AdwardSDK startSession:@"YOUR_APP_API_KEY"];```
 Usage
 ---------------------
-register to this observable to get rewards results from Adward :
+Register to this observable to get rewards results from Adward :
 ```
 [[NSNotificationCenter defaultCenter] addObserver:self
                                              selector:@selector(receiveCoinsNotification:)